zookz/cordova-plugin-health/README.md

 #### iOS quirks

 - Limit is set to 1000 by default.
+- Limit is not currently supported in workouts.
 - Datapoints are ordered in an descending fashion (from newer to older).
 You can revert this behaviour by adding `ascending: true` to your query object.
 - HealthKit does not calculate active and basal calories - these must be inputted from an app
 - HealthKit does not detect specific activities - these must be inputted from an app